Neurodiversity Connections Hub in Southampton

 About Southampton Neurodiversity Connections Hub

-The Southampton Neurodiversity Connections Hub is based in Bitterne and is a base for multiple services for autism in the Southampton area.
+The Southampton Neurodiversity Connections Hub is based in Bitterne.
+It is a base for multiple services for autism in the Southampton area.

-The hub has been created as a place for neurodivergent people, their parents/carers and professionals to receive valuable individualised advice from a variety of organisations who are working together to provide a joined up approach.
-By working together, it enables each organisation to support individuals within a safe space and signpost or refer to each other to ensure that people are accessing all appropriate advice and information.
+The hub has been created as a place for neurodivergent people, their parents/carers and professionals.
+It is a place to receive valuable individualised advice from a variety of organisations working together to give a joined up approach.
+By working together, it allows each organisation to support individuals within a safe space.
+They can also signpost or refer to each other to make sure that people are accessing the right advice and information.

-Autism Hampshire is co-ordinating and managing the centre to enable local services to use the space to meet people that they are supporting.
+Autism Hampshire is co-ordinating and managing the centre.
+This allows local services to use the space to meet people that they are supporting.

 Services based here include: